victoriamazo/depth_regression/README.md

 # README

 ## Depth Estimation
 Monocular/stereo depth estimation with regression.
-Trained and tested on the raw KITTY dataset.
+Trained and evaluated on the raw KITTY dataset.
 For training, dense depth maps are generated with a [Sparse-to-Dense Network](https://arxiv.org/abs/1709.07492) ([PyTorch implementation](https://github.com/yxgeee/DepthComplete)).
-Test runs on sparse depth maps (Eigen split).
-Two models are available: DispNetS and Resnet autoencoder with 18, 34, 50, 101 or 152 layers.
+Evaluation is on sparse depth maps (Eigen split).
+The following models are available: DispNetS, ResNet autoencoder with 18, 34, 50, 101 and 152 layers.

 Loss includes:
 - regression loss (reversed Huber loss)